YvoysePierre/Ralph_CSTextingBot/README.md

 # SMS BOT
-This is a NodeJS app.
+This is a NodeJS app that runs in a Docker Image.
+The Docker Image is available on docker hub at `matdombrock/sms-bot`.

 Interaction happens when a user sends a text message to the given phone number.

-This will cause Twilio to send a web hook to the express server at the `/sms` endpoint.
+This will cause Twilio to send a request (web hook) to the express server at the `/sms` endpoint.

 ## Setup
 1. Download/Run Docker Image